walles/px/README.md

  * For each socket, print where it's going
 * Doing `px --version` prints a `git describe` version string.
 * Add a column with the name of each running process
+* Put column headings at the top of each column